araobp/image-features/README.md

 - Counting the number of objects
 - Object recognition
 - ...
-- Astronomical telescope?
+- Astronomical telescope in the end?
 I made a number of telescopes on my own a long time ago.

 ## My related works